-Joseph Pierre “Big Chief Monk” Boudreaux is the leader of the Golden Eagles, a Mardi Gras Indian tribe in New Orleans, Louisiana.
-Boudreaux is a vital figure who has steadfastly distinguished himself as a gifted folk artist, cultural icon, and dynamic performing musician through his unwavering dedication to this singular African-American tradition.
+Joseph Pierre “Big Chief Monk” Boudreaux is the leader of the Golden Eagles Mardi Gras Indian tribe in New Orleans, Louisiana.
+Through his dedication to this singular African-American tradition, Boudreaux has distinguished himself as a gifted folk artist, cultural icon, and dynamic musician.

-The New Orleans Black Indians emerged in the late 19th century, appearing as various tribes in stunning costumes, or “suits,” that combine the visual aesthetics of 19th century American Plains Indians and Afro-Caribbean Carnival revelers.
-Completely handmade, these suits include brightly colored feathers, intricate beadwork, rhinestones, sequins, satin, and ruffles.
+The New Orleans Black Indians emerged in the late 19th century, appearing as tribes donning stunning costumes (or “suits”) that combine the aesthetics of Native American and Afro-Caribbean Carnival traditions.
+Completely handmade, these suits feature brightly colored feathers, intricate beadwork, rhinestones, sequins, satin, and ruffles.

-Music and movement are as central to the tradition as its costuming, or “masking.”
-Boudreaux began masking at the age of seven and later with the White Eagles tribe at the age of 12.
-He drew inspiration from his father Raymond, who had been a member of the Wild Squatoulas.
-Boudreaux later became the Big Chief of the Golden Eagles, and continues to lead this family-based tribe to this day.
+Boudreaux began costuming, or “masking,” at age seven and joined the White Eagles tribe at age 12.
+He drew inspiration from his father Raymond, who was a member of the Wild Squatoulas.
+Boudreaux later became Big Chief of the Golden Eagles, which he continues to lead to this day.

-He portrayed himself in HBO’s Treme and was highlighted in the award-winning documentary “Bury the Hatchet.”
-He also stars in the of the Voice of the Wetlands All-Stars, which has drawn attention to the wetlands and coastal erosion of Louisiana as a major environmental issue.
+Boudreaux portrayed himself in HBO’s Tremé and was highlighted in the award-winning documentary “Bury the Hatchet.”
+He also stars in the Voice of the Wetlands All-Stars, which draws attention to coastal erosion as a major environmental issue.
 In 2016, Boudreaux was awarded a National Endowment for the Arts National Heritage Fellowship at the Library of Congress in Washington, D.C.